evermoving/SystemCaptioner/README.md

 2. Run SystemCaptioner.exe and follow the instructions.

 Alternatively build the standalone executable yourself using build_portable.py.
 You will need the nvidia_dependencies folder from the standalone .zip (/SystemCaptioner/Controller/_internal/nvidia_dependencies) and install all the dependencies using requirements.txt inside a venv first.
+After building, extra nvidia_dependencies folder is generated inside dist/SystemCaptioner/.
+Delete it.

 ## Limitations/Troubleshooting